AliGalal2005/xTextHandler/README.md

 ```

 # Tips
-Xcode 8 Beta is completely unstable now, you may see nothing after you build this project :(
+Since Xcode 8.0 beta (8S128d) is totally unstable now, you may see nothing after you build & run this project :(

 # Contacts
 Weibo: [@StackOverflowError](http://weibo.com/0x00eeee/)